-Nuclear Security in the Transport of Nuclear and other Radioactive Material
+Nuclear Security in Transportation of Nuclear and other Radioactive Material

-- 41. The Agency develops guidance and provides training and assistance to States, upon request, for the security of nuclear and other radioactive material during transport.
-The Agency also initiates and manages coordinated research projects to address emerging nuclear security issues identified by the Member States and help enhance States' technical capabilities.
-Tasks under this project include the following: - · Overall management and operations in support of nuclear security activities implemented for the security of nuclear and other radioactive material in transport; - Development of guidance publications within the IAEA Nuclear Security Series in the area of the secure transport of nuclear and other radioactive material; - Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2018-2021, including continuing work to assist States' efforts to: - Ensure the security of nuclear and other radioactive material, provided that the requests are within the scope of the Agency's statutory responsibilities, focused on the secure transport of nuclear and other radioactive material, including through trainings and exercises; and - Establish effective and sustainable national nuclear security regimes for the secure transport of nuclear and other radioactive material; - Coordinated research projects, as requested by Member States. - 42.
-Main planned outputs in this area for the period 2018-2021 include: - Training and practical assistance, including exercises for security in the transport of nuclear and other radioactive material, upon request by States; - Assistance with the development of regulatory frameworks for transport security; - Technical guidance, procedures and methodologies, including the production of IAEA Nuclear Security Series guidance on the secure transport of nuclear and other radioactive material, as well as methodologies to support States in drafting regulations; and - Coordinated research projects, as requested by Member States.
+- 49. The Agency develops guidance and provides training and assistance to States, upon request, for the security of nuclear and other radioactive material during transport.
+The Agency also initiates and manages coordinated research projects to address nuclear security issues identified by the Member States and help enhance States' technical capabilities.
+Tasks under this project include the following: - Overall management and operations in support of nuclear security activities implemented for the security of nuclear and other radioactive material in transport; - Development of guidance publications within the IAEA Nuclear Security Series in the area of the secure transport of nuclear and other radioactive material; - Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2022-2025, including continuing work to assist States' efforts to: - Ensure the security of nuclear and other radioactive material, provided that the requests are within the scope of the Agency's statutory responsibilities, focused on the secure transport of nuclear and other radioactive material, including through trainings and exercises; and - Establish effective and sustainable national nuclear security regimes for the secure transport of nuclear and other radioactive material: - Coordinated research projects based on inputs from Member States.

+- 50. Main planned outputs in this area for the period 2022-2025 include: - Training and practical assistance, including exercises for security in the transport of nuclear and other radioactive material, upon request by States; - Assistance with the development of regulatory frameworks for transport security; - Technical guidance, procedures and methodologies, including the production of IAEA Nuclear Security Series guidance on the secure transport of nuclear and other radioactive material; - Meetings/workshops and consultancy meetings; - Expert missions, upon request; and - Research coordination meetings.